comeoninc/xeno-s/README.md

-# TUNDRA
+# TUNDRA Layout
-- Native AppView White Clear Designed.
+- Anti shadow and fade effect.
-- Mobile and Device Support.
+- Mobile and more device support.
 - Make your full experience on web browser.